PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 ```
 ./copy-app-to-theme.sh
 ```
-- clear **work** directory, use script `tools/work/clean.sh`:
+- clean **work** directory, use script `tools/work/clean.sh`:
 ```
 ./clean.sh
 ```
 - all is ready!
-Now you commited changes to GitHub
+Now you can commited changes to GitHub

-# Steb by step for Papirus Dark
+# Step by step for Papirus Dark
 **work/Papirus-Dark** have only monochrome icons with another CSS style.
 - initially draw icons for **work/Papirus** and run scrip from `tools/run_on_dirs.sh` For example: